mikecokina/skvo/docs/source/index.rst

 Uploading process will craete mentioned json and ``POST`` it to the running endpoint ``/api/photometry/metadata``.
 On the backend, there is checked which of the incomming model objects already contain desired information and in such case won't be craeted and which are not stored in database and will be created on fly.
+In case, new observation is created, unique ``hash`` based on all metadata is assigned to this record.
+This hash is intended to separate observation based on days.
+Hash is computed as ``sha512`` from string created as metadata joined with ``___``.
+Order is based on name of columnes, since columns of dataframe are sorted.
-In case, new observation is created, unique ``uuid4`` key is assigned and will be returned in response.
-This uuid is important pointer to the observation and works as foreign key for time series (observation points, errors and exposure) data stored in OpenTSDB.
+On fly, there is generated also observation id, as primary key for ``observation`` model table and works as foreign key for time series (observation points, errors and exposure) data stored in OpenTSDB.

+Response also contain an ``instrument uuid``.
+Thaht uuid is used in timeseries data as tag value of instrument key.

 Observation (time series) data:
 -------------------------------